sulli83/milestone_project_1/README.md

 ## Existing Features

-## Navbar-
+### Navbar-
 This is a consistent feature running through each page.
-A short heading and long heading are used in various screen sizes.
+A short heading and long heading are used in various screen sizes, to help with responsiveness of element.

 ### Carousel